-Division is EASY, you get more information than multiplication or factoring and yet students find it hard and confusing.
+Division is EASY, when you use base ten blocks, you get more information than multiplication or factoring and yet students find it hard and confusing.
 The way it is taught is what makes it hard and confusing.
 Most students never even realize that the symbol itself actually MEANS make a rectangle, tell me the other side; the same way they often never get that the symbol for square root means make a square count one side.
 Long division is universally hated by 6th graders because it is taught 100% rules and process without any conceptual understanding that what we are doing is keeping track of how many times one number is contained in another by subtracting.

 And ends with negative expressions which are slightly off topic for this page.

 Take a look at this simple chart.
 It shows what you get and what you have to give when doing these three operations.
 Multiplication and factoring both involve the sides of a rectangle when you look at it conceptually.
 Where do you get the most information?
 When you get the rectangle and one side all you have to give is the other side...so really which one is EASIEST?
 Then why do we teach it last?